Dre Campbell Farm

 How to Get Rid of Kudzu Bugs Naturally

 There are a few things you can do to keep kudzu bugs away.
 One option is to use a homemade insecticide.
-This is a great option if you want to avoid using harsh chemicals in your home.
+This is a great option if you want to avoid using harsh chemicals in your garden.

-1. Sealing Cracks and Crevices on Structures
+1. Seal Cracks and Crevices on Structures

 You can do your part to help keep out kudzu bugs by sealing any cracks or crevices you find on your home or structure.
 This includes areas around windows and doors, as well as the foundation.